OADA/oada-docs/rest-specs/Authentication_and_Authorization.md

 `/.well-known/oada-configuration` is an HTTP resource in which clients use to automatically discover the necessary endpoints of a new OADA provider.
-This resource is located in a predictable path after the provider's domain and therefore the only burden on the joint user is to know the base domain.
+This resource's path **must** be directly appended the provider's domain and therefore the only burden on the joint user is to know the base domain.
 For example, a user should only have to enter `agcloud.com` as their provider rather then the various endpoints, such as: `agcloud.com/oada/oauth2/auth`,